bruno-medeiros1/RPG-Game/README.md

 # **The Unknow Adventure of Zelda** :bow_and_arrow:

 This game was developed for 2D environments, by the process, I could learn a lot about 2D topics, such as **Tile Maps**,  **Sorting Layers**, **Animations**, **User Interface** and **Cinemachine Cameras**.
 I also improved my overall skill in scripting, by getting deeper in things like **Event Handlers**, **State Machines**, among other techniques.
-This project took a lot of self-discipline to finish but it was worth it and satisfying to get more experience as a game developer!
+This project took a lot of self-discipline to finish but it was worth it and satisfying to get more experience as a game developer! :smile:

 ## *Game Description*